 Security cookie expiration - Defines how long the security cookie lasts before the user's OTP credentials must be refreshed.

-The IP Addresses tab provides a field where you can provide a whitelist of IP addresses, denying login attempts from locations other than those addresses.
+The IP Addresses tab lets you enter a whitelist of IP addresses, denying login attempts from locations other than those addresses.

 The Default Policy